SherifShousha/NAO_the_Matador/Readme.txt

 In this setup, both contenders are inside a ring drawn on the floor and the bull is replaced by a Raspberry Pi controlled robot car that charges for the humanoid’s cape.
 The NAO must track the movement of the bull, decipher its intention, juke when aproppiate and exclaim the outcome of every round.

-https://drive.google.com/file/d/1gqRFt0L-AS6ZP8H6Qs4cHQvhVNnuVhXQ/view?usp=sharing
+You can find the demo video of the final project hier: https://drive.google.com/file/d/1gqRFt0L-AS6ZP8H6Qs4cHQvhVNnuVhXQ/view?usp=sharing